MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters-advanced.md

 # Edit or create personal views using advanced grid filters

-Use the advanced filter options to create a personal view to see the records that are important to you.
+Use the advanced filter options to create a personal view to see the rows that are important to you.
 The advanced filter options let you create a wide range of views from simple to complex.
 It also lets you add grouped and nested conditions to the filters.

 > [!NOTE]